 For those who love to get creative and use the 4 by 6 perimeter as a retaining wall, add extra courses until the wall is high enough.
 Cover up the outside edges around the 4 by 6 frame with soil.

 Some homeowners prefer to lay landscape fabric before pouring the pea gravel into the hole.
-This is to prevent weeds from growing into the shed and help hold the overall foundation firmly by creating a layer between the gravel and dirt.
+This is to prevent weeds from growing into the shed base.

 Generally, level ground is the first move to having a long-lasting shed floor.
-It doesn't matter what location you place your shed, if the shed base isn't on an even floor, then it will cause problems later.
+It doesn't matter what location you place your shed, if the shed base isn't on an even surface it can cause problems later.